lizaigaoge550/gaoyuanbo.github.io/attention/Long Short-Term Memory-Networks for Machine Reading.md

 *  An LSTM aggregates information on a token-by-token basis in sequential order, but there is no explicit mechanism for reasoning over structure and modeling relations between tokens

+### 解决办法

+* Our solution is to modify the standard LSTM structure by replacing the memory cell with a memory network

+* The resulting Long Short-Term Memory-Network (LSTMN) stores the contextual representation of each input token with a unique memory slot and the size of the memory grows with time until an upper bound of the memory span is reached.

+### 计算过程

+Let xt denote the current input; Ct−1 = (c1,··· , ct−1) denotes the current memory tape, and Ht−1 = (h1,··· ,ht−1)
+the previous hidden tape.
+At time step t, the model computes the relation between xt and x1 ··· xt−1 through h1 ···ht−1 with an attention layer: